 “Come on, I’ll take you to the bathroom,” I said, sliding out of the booth.

 As we walked down the hallway, hand in hand, I reminded her of the quote she’d copied earlier and her own interpretation, when you make bad choices, you’ll always get consequences.

 She leaned in conspiratorially and with an expression that said “the joke is on Dad,” she whispered.
 “They don’t even have burritos at the gas station!”

 Captain Higgle’s ‘Rainbow Ship’ made its maiden voyage in my living room last weekend.
 Constructed from an enormous cardboard TV box and every kind of tape known to humankind, Sydney and Haley designed their pirate ship with only a little help from Dad.
 Sails of giant foam squares attach with duct tape to the handle of a push broom forming the mast.
 A cut out drawbridge lowers from the helm onto the gangplank engineered from plywood and risers from Mom’s Reebok step.

 My girls imagine vivid landscapes when they make believe, acting out stories and fantasies of all sorts.
 Household items become props as they set the stage for their dramatic improvisation.
 Haley crawls on her hands and knees, sniffing and licking at two bowls; one of water, the other, cheerios.
 “I’m a newborn black lab,” she says.

-And so lying underneath those stormy skies She’d say, “oh, ohohohoh I know the sun must set to rise.
+And so lying underneath those stormy skies She’d say, oh, I know the sun must set to rise.

-“Paradise” by Coldplay
+Paradise by Coldplay

 ~For Richard, Heidi and Gabriel~